Joc Pederson Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Dodgers pitching staff ranks 15th in the league.

-- The Dodgers have the 21st-ranked team ERA among all league pitching staffs (4.49).
+- The Dodgers' 4.64 team ERA ranks 24th among all MLB pitching staffs.

-- Dodgers pitchers combine to surrender 89 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Dodgers pitchers combine to rank 23rd in baseball in home runs surrendered (91 total, 1.3 per game).

-- In his most recent time out on Saturday against the Philadelphia Phillies, the righty went six scoreless innings while surrendering three hits.
+- In his last appearance on Wednesday, the righty threw six scoreless innings against the Chicago White Sox while surrendering two hits.

-- In four games this season, the 24-year-old has put up a .78 ERA and 9 strikeouts per nine innings, while giving up a batting average of .150 to his opponents.
+- The 29-year-old has a 1.93 ERA and 6.9 strikeouts per nine innings in nine games this season, while giving up a batting average of .155 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.